juancotrino/API_sensors/readme.md

 ## PostgreSQL server acces configuration

-Please edit the file `local_settings.py` with your respective credentials to connect to a PostgreSQL server.
+Please edit the file `local_settings.py` with your respective credentials to stablish the connection to a PostgreSQL server.

 ## Running the API

-Please `cd` into the directory of the project, and from there execute the following command:
+Please `cd` into the directory of the project, and from there execute the following command in the terminal:

 ```
 python main.py